-The Board of Directors recommends that shareholders vote FOR the election of Frank J. Krejci, as a director of STRATTEC, for a three year term expiring in 2019.
+The Board of Directors recommends that shareholders vote FOR the election of Michael J. Koss and David R. Zimmer, as directors of STRATTEC, for a three year term expiring in 2020.

-Name, Principal Occupation for Past Five Years and Directorships Age Director Since Nominee for election at the Annual Meeting (Class of 2019): FRANK J. KREJCI President and Chief Executive Officer of STRATTEC since September 1, 2012.
-President and Chief Operating Officer of STRATTEC from January 1, 2010 until August 31, 2012.
-President of Wisconsin Furniture, LLC (d/b/a The Custom Shoppe, a manufacturer of custom furniture) from June 1996 until December 31, 2009.
-66 1995 Mr. Krejci is the sitting chief executive officer of STRATTEC and has gained extensive experience and skills through his activities as an executive of STRATTEC for the past number of years.
-His experience includes strategic planning, financial oversight, compensation matters, organizational development, mergers and acquisitions and manufacturing and engineering in related industries.
-This business experience led to the conclusion that he should serve as a director of STRATTEC.
-Incumbent Directors (Class of 2017): DAVID R. ZIMMER Retired managing partner and co-founder of Stonebridge Equity LLC (d/b/a Stonebridge Business Partners, a provider of consulting services and financing strategies primarily to automotive-related manufacturing businesses seeking to develop and complement growth plans, strategic partnerships with foreign companies and merger and acquisition strategies).
-Director and chairman of the Audit and Compensation Committees and a member of the Nominating and Corporate Governance and Finance Committees of Twin Disc Inc. Director and chairman of the Audit Committees and a member of the Nominating and Corporate Governance and Compensation Committees of Detrex Corporation.
-70 2006 Mr. Zimmer is a former chief executive officer of a public company and a chief financial officer of a subsidiary of a public company.
+Name, Principal Occupation for Past Five Years and Directorships Age Director Since Nominees for election at the Annual Meeting (Class of 2020): MICHAEL J. KOSS 63 1995 President and Chief Executive Officer of Koss Corporation (a manufacturer and marketer of high fidelity stereophones for the international consumer electronics market) since 1989.
+Director and Chairman of the Board of Koss Corporation.
+Mr. Koss is a sitting chief executive officer of a public company.
+His experience includes strategic planning, financial oversight, compensation matters and organizational development.
+Moreover, his career includes extensive experience in the electronics industry, international business and highly engineered products.
+This business and career experience led to the conclusion that he should serve as a director of STRATTEC.
+DAVID R. ZIMMER 71 2006 Retired managing partner and co-founder of Stonebridge Equity LLC (d/b/a Stonebridge Business Partners, a provider of consulting services and financing strategies primarily to automotive-related manufacturing businesses seeking to develop and complement growth plans, strategic partnerships with foreign companies and merger and acquisition strategies).
+Director and chairman of the Audit Committee and a member of the Compensation and Executive Development and Finance and Risk Management Committees of Twin Disc Inc. Director and chairman of the Audit Committee and a member of the Nominating and Corporate Governance and Compensation Committees of Detrex Corporation.

+Mr. Zimmer is a former chief executive officer of a public company and a chief financial officer of a subsidiary of a public company.
 His skill sets include strategic planning, financial oversight, compensation matters and organizational development.
-His career includes working several years in the automotive.

-matters and organizational development.
-His career include surategic planning, inductar oversight, compensation industry, international business in complex manufacturing related industries, as well as mergers and acquisitions experience.
+His career includes working several years in the automotive industry, international business in complex manufacturing related industries, as well as mergers and acquisitions experience.
 This business and career experience led to the conclusion that he should serve as a director of STRATTEC.